-With TIF, properties within an increment area are assessed property tax on the increase in assessed value (the "increment value") of the property (minus new construction and other "add-ons" such as changes in state-assessed utility value).
-This increment value is taxed at the levy rates for all taxing districts (with limited exceptions) in the increment area, referred to as the "tax allocation rate."
+However, any future increases in the assessed value of the property (the "increment value") are taxed at the levy rates for all taxing districts (with limited exceptions) in the increment area, referred to as the "tax allocation rate."
 This portion of the property tax is received by the local government which created the increment area to pay for the public improvements.

 The increment area takes effect on June 1, but the tax allocation revenues will not be collected until the following calendar year.
 (In Washington's property tax system, a property's value is assessed one year – the "assessment year" – but the taxes based on that assessment are not collected until the following year – the "tax year.")

 The tax allocation rate includes all "regular property taxes" as defined in RCW 39.114.010(8) and RCW 84.04.140, including those that are subject to the $5.90 aggregate limitation in RCW 84.52.043 and/or the constitutional 1% aggregate limit codified at RCW 84.52.050, with just a few exceptions.
 The only property tax levies that are excluded from TIF are:

 - The state school levy;